-TL;DR: Make flexible and consistent folder-based modular boilerplate with Maki Module :)
+TL;DR: Make flexible and consistent folder-based modular templates to harden your project’s pattern with Maki Module :)

 In programming there is boilerplate:

 sections of code that have to be included in many places with little or no alteration.Wikipedia

 Since most things being made follow a pattern of things made before them, boilerplate gives a project consistency and sets the expectations of what you may find in other files, functions, classes, etc.

 There has always been a boilerplate problem in most of the projects I’ve been on: there is no standard boilerplate mechanism.
 Boilerplate becomes something pasted from documentation or another file in the code base and renamed and updated into its new form.
 This is OK until the proverbial flies appear in the ointment:

 - Previous names have not been updated for the current context.

 - Previous comments have not been update or removed.